 At the program's request, Coverfly will automatically remove your title page for you if you include one when submitting to this program.

-- Applicants must identify as women and be at least 40 years old, born on or before Oct 9, 1981.
+- Applicants must be at least 40 years old on or before the Lab: born on or before November 1, 1982.

-- Scripts by more than one writer will be considered, but all writers must identify as women and be over 40, and only one writer can attend The Lab.
+- Scripts by more than one writer will be considered, but all writers must identify as women and be over 40 and only one writer can attend the Lab.

 - The Lab seeks submissions from all racial, ethnic, socioeconomic, and cultural groups.

 Requirements - The following materials are required for your application and must be submitted electronically:

 - Contact information (name, email address, contact phone number, mailing address)

 - Biographical and demographic information, including birth date

 - Script information, including genre, log line, format